willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 Transposition - A transposition in chess is a sequence of moves that results in a position which may also be reached by another sequence of moves.
 For instance 1. d4 e6 2. e4 versus 1. e4 e6 2. d4, or {6. cxd4 exd4 7. exd4} versus {6. exd4 exd4 7. cxd4}.
 At least two moves (three plies) are necessary to transpose by exchanging moves, the more plies, the more possible sequences with transpositions are possible. https://www.chessprogramming.org/Transposition

+## Acknowledgements
+I am extremely grateful to Mr Allan Calaghan.
+This project would not have been possible without his help and guidance throughout.

 ## References
 Chess.com.
 2022.
 Chess Engine | Top 10 Engines In The World. [online] Available at: <https://www.chess.com/terms/chess-engine> [Accessed 11 February 2022].
 (the_real_greco), A., 2022.
 Understanding AlphaZero: A Basic Chess Neural Network. [online]